restfulapi/api-strategy/README.md

 * If it is deemed necessary to expose a resource asynchronously, is there a need to also allow synchronous invocation?
 If so, a different prefix (e.g., 'aapi/') may be introduced to distinguish asynchronous from synchronous endpoints.)
 * An API may expose a 'bulk' collection-oriented resource used in an asynchronous request such that subsequent GET invocations may be used to retrieve the status of the asynchronous work.
 If the resource instead represents a single entity (versus a collection), the true 'id' of that resource should be returned if possible.
 If this is not possible (e.g., the 'id' cannot be specified until the asynchronous processing completes) then a temporary id may be returned *as long as that 'id' cannot conflict with a real 'id'.
 If a real 'id' is returned and a client issues a GET using that 'id' before the resource has been created asynchronously, a '404' should be returned.

-#### <a id="json-patch"></a>Support JSON PATCH

-When supporting PATCH and using JSON respresentations, it is highly recommended that [JSON Patch](https://tools.ietf.org/html/rfc6902) be employed as a standard approach to PATCH.
-JSON Patch is now supported on most platforms and there are many supporting libraries to facilitate supporting this standard.

 #### <a id="representation-hypermedia"></a>Support 'Hypermedia' APIs